Anti-Fraud & Abuse Prevention

 Stop VPN Fraud in Your PPP Pricing

 Purchasing power parity pricing grows your global revenue — but only if real customers in eligible countries use it.
-PriceParity's built-in fraud shield blocks VPN abuse automatically.
+PriceParity uses risk-based VPN/proxy detection and can skip discounts for flagged traffic.

 The Problem